 • Interview as a group.
 If there are others on your team who will work closely with a potential hire, bring them into the process.

-• You don't always have to hire for every role.
-You could partner with other practitioners in your network to offer complementary care of grouped services.
+• Remember, you don't always have to hire for every role.
+You could partner with other practitioners in your network to offer complementary care.

 Establishing a collaborative and patient-focused team culture

 It's about more than just hiring people with the right qualifications.
-You want the professionals you work with to align with your approach and values.
+You want the professionals in your group practice to align with your approach and values.

 • Look for candidates who demonstrate professionalism, integrity, teamwork, and a commitment to high-quality patient care.